mnikander/cpp_sequence/README.md

 - a stage receives values, transforms them, and passes them onwards, possibly to other intermediate stages
 - a sink receives values and writes them into a container or result field

-This workflow is heavily inspired by the streaming library in Kotlin and the 'Rappel' library presented at CppNow 2024 ([youtube](https://www.youtube.com/watch?v=itnyR9j8y6E)).
+This workflow is heavily inspired by the sequences and streams libraries in Kotlin, as well as the 'Rappel' library presented at CppNow 2024 ([youtube](https://www.youtube.com/watch?v=itnyR9j8y6E)).

 ## Getting started